So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 Public training to music

-Most of the year, the stallions train in the winter riding hall in the central Hofburg complex during the morning, and these one-hour sessions are open to the public.
+Most of the year, the stallions train in the historical riding arena during the morning, and the school opens one-hour sessions to the public.

-You do need a ticket to see the training.
-Although you miss the full pomp, glamour and scale of the galas, the horses still perform moves and exercises with their uniformed riders.
+Although you miss the full pomp, glamour and scale of the performances, the horses still perform moves and exercises with their uniformed riders.
+You do need a ticket to see the training, though.

-As such, public training offers an excellent way to enjoy the Lipizzaner experience without committing time and money to a rarer full-blown performance.
+As such, public training offers an excellent way to enjoy the Lipizzaner experience without committing a lot more money to a rarer full-blown performance.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-I thoroughly enjoyed watching a training session and wrote about the experience here in detail.
+I thoroughly enjoyed watching a session and wrote about the experience here in detail.

 Spanish Riding School tours

-- The guided tour: an expert guide takes you around the actual Stallburg stables (where you can get up close to the horses) as well as the riding school arena.
-The locations are neighbours and in the very centre of Vienna
+- The near-daily guided tour: this takes you inside the actual Stallburg stables (where you can get up close to the horses) as well as the Baroque arena.
+The two locations are neighbours in the very centre of Vienna

-(I took this tour and seeing the stallions at arm’s length proved a remarkable experience.
-They make quite an impression.)
+I took this tour and seeing the stallions at arm’s length proved a remarkable experience.
+They make quite an impression.
+(I think they know it, too.)

-- Architectural tour: a less-frequent tour where you also visit the Stallburg, but take a more detailed look at the winter riding school.
-This includes, for example, a climb up into the latter’s Baroque roof with views over Vienna
+- The guided architectural tour: a less-frequent tour where you also visit the Stallburg, but take a more detailed look at the arena.
+This includes, for example, a climb up into the latter’s roof with views over Vienna

 Spanish Riding School performances

-The 18th-century winter riding school hosts the formal 70-minute and 90-minute gala performances, where the stallions show off the full extent of their skills.
+The 18th-century riding arena also (of course) hosts the formal 45-minute and 70-minute performances and (rather rare) 90-minute galas, where the stallions show off the full extent of their skills.

-These performances take place regularly, usually on a weekend day.
+These shows usually take place around weekend dates.
 Expect periods, though, where the stars of the stable enjoy a well-earned break.

-These main shows count as one of Vienna’s flagship events for tourists and locals alike, so tickets can go quite fast.
-Both formal standard seating and (comparatively inexpensive) standing room tickets* should be available.
+The performances count as one of Vienna’s flagship events for tourists and locals alike, so tickets can go quite fast.
+Both formal seating and (comparatively inexpensive) standing room tickets* should be available.

 (Public entrance to the riding school)